 You can follow David on Twitter at @DVDSmith.

 You can find much more about my love of the less critically lauded corners of cinema, from Michael Caine and Elvis Presley movies to creaky old sci-fi and ‘Video Nasties’, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 Part One of David’s chat with It’s Good, Except It Sucks about Agents Of S.H.I.E.L.D., focusing on Series One to Series Three, can be found here, while Part Three – looking at Series Seven and the Agents Of S.H.I.E.L.D. finale – can be found here.
-David also appeared on It’s Good, Except It Sucks to talk about Spider-Man: Into The Spider-Verse, which you can find here.
+David also appeared on It’s Good, Except It Sucks talking about Spider-Man: Into The Spider-Verse, which you can find here.

 David has also appeared on Tim’s nostalgia podcast Looks Unfamiliar – talking about Earthworm Jim, Torin’s Passage, Bandslam, City Bomber, Little Clowns Of Happytown, Sonic Mountain Quest and Real Robots – which you can find here.

 Some Unspoken Thing is a huge feature on the sheer brilliance of Guardians Of The Galaxy Vol. 2; you can find it here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.